Did you know?

 The Sisters Together Series includes the following publications:

-Publications produced by WIN are carefully reviewed by both NIDDK scientists and outside experts.
-This fact sheet was also reviewed by Anne E. Sumner, M.D., F.A.H.A., Chief, Section on Ethnicity and Health, NIH; Natalie L. M. Ramsey, Study Coordinator, Diabetes, Endocrinology, and Obesity Branch (DEOB), NIDDK, NIH; and Michelle Y. O'Connor, Postbaccalaureate Intramural Research Training Awards Study Coordinator, DEOB, NIDDK, NIH.
+Anne E. Sumner, M.D., F.A.H.A., Section on Ethnicity and Health, NIH; Natalie L. M. Ramsey, Diabetes, Endocrinology, and Obesity Branch (DEOB), NIDDK, NIH; and Michelle Y. O'Connor, DEOB, NIDDK, NIH for reviewing this fact sheet.